fsdude/challenge-node-concepts/README.md

 Create an application to store repositories in my portfolio that should be able to create, read, update, delete them and receive 'likes'.

+## :boom: THE tests to be destroyed

+- should be able to create a new repository

+- should be able to list the repositories

+- should be able to update repository

+- should not be able to update a repository that does not exist

+- should not be able to update repository likes manually

+-should be able to delete the repository

+- should not be able to delete a repository that does not exist

+- should be able to give a like to the repository

+- should not be able to like a repository that does not exist

 ## :nerd_face: What I learned

 Leaving aside the requirements for passing automated tests, I learned about: